BY LAWS/ STANDING RULES

 When a Board member is no longer employed by the member shop at which they were employed at the time of their election, or the shop ceases to be a member of ISFA, the Membership Committee shall review the Board member status and make a recommendation to the Board of then- eligibility to serve on the Board within 30 days or at the next Board meeting.

-In matter of and pertaining to the Spring Conference, the Conference Guidelines shall be considered the Standing Rules.
+In matter of and pertaining to the Annual Design Show, the Conference Guidelines shall be considered the Standing Rules.

 The Conference Guidelines shall be updated annually, by a committee consisting of the current Executive Board and the current and past Conference Chairs and other members as appointed.

 Cost of material for seminars will be covered through donations or paid for by the association.

 Designer of the year contest ties will be determined by eliminating one category by a drawing.
 Other design contest ties will combine the two placements and dividing the prize. i.e. a first place tie shall be combined with the second place.
 If design contest is sponsored by a company other than ISFA, no judge shall be from a competitive company.
 No judge shall be a business that has an entry in the contest.
 Only one judge per business.

 Members may attend Board meetings as observers with no voting privileges.
 Notification of their intention to attend will be required.

 Visitors are welcome to attend Board meetings and make presentations provided they are on the agenda and approved by the Board.